-Superintendents and/or Fair Board must approve these changes.
+July Leaders' Meeting - Project animals can be changed up to Horse Leaders' Meeting in July when a vet certificate and/or written letter from leader stating safety concerns.
+Horse Superintendents and/or Fair Board must approve these changes.
 No classes can be changed or added after July 1 sign up, unless approved by horse superintendents and reflect changes in project animal or safety concerns.
 Any exhibitor changing their project animal after May 1st is not eligible for championship classes or high-point awards.

 Check-in - Horses may be checked in between 4 p.m. and 8 p.m. on Sunday before Fair.
 Horses must be unloaded in the parking lot, off the pavement, stop at picnic table under trees for inspection, then lead across the crosswalk, lead behind the red barn, and then up the hill to assigned barn.
 Original negative Coggins and helmets must be presented for inspection at this time.
 The exhibitor MUST be wearing boots at time of check in.
 Once your helmet is inspected, the ID you will be given must be attached at all times to designate that your helmet has been inspected.
 Ponies and minis will be measured and tagged at designated time (promptly after check in has closed), in front of the Quonset Hut.
-Gymkhana only haul-ins: Check in Saturday from 10 a.m. to 2 p.m.
+Gymkhana only haul-ins: Check in on Wednesday from 10 a.m. to 12 p.m.
 ONLY in designated area.
 Horses must be checked out Sunday after Fair starting at 6 a.m. and no later than 11 a.m.
 A barn manager must check each exhibitor's stall before horses are removed from grounds.
 Exceptions will be made only in an extreme emergency.
 Anyone leaving early without written permission from Fair Board and/or horse superintendent may not be eligible for premiums the current year or stalls the following year, and may be subject to any further discipline as the Fair Board deems appropriate.